putyourlightson/craft-blitz/tests/TESTS.md

 - Cached value is saved with output comments.
 - Cached value is saved without output comments.
-- Cached value is saved with output comments when file extension is html.
+- Cached value is saved with output comments when file extension is `.html`.
-- Cached value is saved without output comments when file extension is not html.
+- Cached value is saved without output comments when file extension is not `.html`.
-- Cache record with max uri length is saved.
+- Cache record with max URI length is saved.
-- Cache record with max uri length exceeded throws exception.
+- Cache record with max URI length exceeded throws exception.
 - Element cache record is saved without custom fields.
 - Element cache record is saved with custom fields.
 - Element cache record is saved with eager loaded custom fields.